chinamike65/hugo-tuolesi/content/book3/book3en.md

 I feel that I haven’t done much bad karma in this life, but if the big bad karma I created in the previous life matured in this life, or the small bad karma has grown into a big bad karma, what should I do?

-The size of karma, on the one hand, has something to do with the strength of the motive, Dharmabrication, and results of the karma.
+The size of karma, on the one hand, has something to do with the strength of the motive, fabrication, and results of the karma.

 Therefore, what we think of as a small evil can actually become a very large evil karma.